Jack Dreyer | Wednesday 10th January 2024 10:00am

-In order to be safe and efficient on the road, your tyres need to be inflated properly.
-Tyre pressure can affect many aspects of your vehicle’s performance such as braking distance, tyre lifespan, steering accuracy, and fuel economy.
+Tyres are the most abused components of cars – yet, alongside your brakes, tyres are by far the most important components.
+But in order to keep them safe and to keep them working efficiently, your tyres need to be inflated properly.
+Tyre pressure can affect many aspects of your vehicle’s performance, such as braking distance, tyre lifespan, steering accuracy, and fuel economy.

-What’s more, driving with tyres below the legal minimum tread depth (1.6mm) can land you with a £2,500 fine and 3 penalty points against your license.
-So, ensuring you have a sound understanding of how to correctly inflate your tyres is fundamental to your driving experience and safety.
+But neglecting your tyres could land you in legal trouble too.
+Driving with tyres below the legal minimum tread depth (1.6mm) can land you with a £2,500 fine and 3 penalty points against your licence.
+So ensuring you have a sound understanding of how to correctly inflate your tyres is fundamental to your driving experience - and safety.

 Before you begin inflating your tyres, you need to check their current air pressure.
 In order to do so, you will need a pressure gauge that uses the same unit of measurement as the pressure guidelines provided for your car.
 If you don’t have one, almost all petrol stations will include one in their self-service air pressure pumps on the forecourt.